 I encourage you to develop a standard for tech usage in your family.
 Your guidelines may not look just like the “Jones’” (just like your eating habits don’t look like theirs).
 But, you need to find what works for your family so that everyone understands the expectations about screen time.
 Involve your kids in developing the guidelines so they have more ownership and understanding of your family's standards.
 Read “Why I Stopped Managing My Kids' Screen Time” to learn what works for our family.

 I’m not going to try and teach you how to monitor your kiddos’ screen time because (being honest here) I am not good at monitoring my own kids.
 I feel like it’s just one more thing to do.
 Since my kids have made smart choices so far, I haven’t made it a priority to figure out how to automate the monitoring.
 So, if you have any tips, chime in.
 I do know that you can do a search for “monitor kids computer time” or something like that and learn from the experts (something I am “not” in this area)

 #5…Work to find a solution when there is a problem

-My momma friend, don’t go on a screen time eradication campaign if your kids mess up.
+Don’t go on a screen time eradication campaign if your kids mess up.
 You need to help them form healthy media habits, not alienate them.
 If the guidelines you established aren’t working, discuss them and adjust.
 Discover why they don’t work and find a solution.
 The first tech use standard I set in our home resulted in disaster.
 I had to micromanage it, and the girls were obsessing over their turn and bickering with each other.
 When we went to unlimited tech time, we had so much more peace in our home.

-So, what do you think, my momma friend?
+So, what do you think, my friend?
 Do you think you need to help your kids form healthy tech habits?
 Are these five things realistic?
 Which do you think will be the hardest for you to implement?
 Let’s talk about it.